Will3am13/Robot_Vision_System/Final_Paper.md

 This distributed processing approach optimizes performance by leveraging the strengths of each component, creating an efficient pipeline from detection to manipulation.
 The system fulfills all customer requirements:

-1. **Safety and reliability**: Achieved through redundant sensing with the OAK-D-SR and secondary camera
+1. **Safety and reliability**: Achieved through accurate object detection models as well as pose estimation
 2. **Real-time performance**: Enabled by the SoC architecture of the OAK-D-SR and efficient processing on the Raspberry Pi
 3. **Cost-effectiveness**: Attained through strategic component selection prioritizing value
 4. **Accurate object localization**: Delivered by precise depth sensing and object detection algorithms